Tustin/IsaacRemoteConsole/README.md

 # IsaacRemoteConsole
-Remotely call command consoles in Afterbirth+.
+Remotely call console commands in Afterbirth+.

 ## How to use:
 1. Clone repo or download as zip